 Over the long-term, demand for freight transportation – at least for commodities other than coal – should grow as the population and economy expand.
 This growth rate – projected by most economists at about 2 percent annually – supports the U.S. Department of Transportation estimate of total freight demand growth of 35 percent by 2040.
 Railroads are positioned to be the best way to meet much of this increased demand, particularly for longer haul freight traffic.

-However, there is no guarantee of growth or increased market share and railroads must continue to adapt their networks and offerings to better align with prevailing economic norms.
-Put another way, the fact that the overall freight transportation “pie” might grow in the years ahead does not mean railroads are guaranteed a piece of that pie.
+However, there is no guarantee of growth or increased market share, and railroads must continue to adapt their networks and offerings to better align with prevailing economic norms.
+Put another way, the fact that the overall freight transportation “pie” might grow in the years ahead does not mean railroads are guaranteed any piece of that pie.
 Railroads will have to earn it by making significant investments in infrastructure, equipment and new technologies and by providing transportation service more safely, reliably and cost effectively than their customers can obtain from other transportation options.

 Intense Competition Demands Cost Control